-- The Presidential Scholarship is a merit-based scholarship designed to attract and retain students of exceptional academic ability.
-The scholarship is available only to entering freshmen and students who transfer from a regionally accredited institution. - The recipient must have earned a cumulative high school grade point average (GPA) of at least 3.75 on a 4.0 scale in a college preparatory program and a minimum SAT score of 1100 or ACT composite score of 24. - Students entering with less than 30 units of transfer work from other colleges or universities must meet the high school GPA requirement. - Students entering with 30 or more units of transfer credit from other colleges or universities must enter with a cumulative college GPA of 3.75. - The scholarship is renewable annually provided a minimum 3.2 cumulative GPA is maintained. - Should the cumulative GPA drop below this requirement, the recipient will be given one probationary semester to restore the GPA to the minimum level.
-Only one such probationary semester will be allowed throughout the student's tenure at California Baptist University. - Should the cumulative GPA drop below this requirement, the recipient will be notified at the beginning of the spring semester that they must restore the GPA to the minimum level by the end of the current academic year.
+- The Presidential Scholarship is a merit-based scholarship designed to attract and retain students of exceptional academic ability. - The scholarship is available only to entering freshmen. - The recipient must have earned a cumulative high school grade point average (GPA) of at least 3.75 on a 4.0 scale in a college preparatory program and a minimum SAT score of 1100 or ACT composite score of 24. - The scholarship is renewable annually provided a minimum 3.2 cumulative GPA is maintained. - Should the cumulative GPA drop below this requirement, the recipient will be given one probationary semester to restore the GPA to the minimum level. - Should the cumulative GPA drop below this requirement, the recipient will be notified at the beginning of the spring semester that they must restore the GPA to the minimum level by the end of the current academic year.
 Students may enroll in summer sessions in order to restore the required GPA.
-It is the responsibility of the student to provide the Financial Aid Office a copy of their summer grades in order to reinstate eligibility for the subsequent year. - Should the student lose eligibility for the Presidential Scholarship, but still maintain eligibility for the Dean's Scholarship (see description), the student may change academic scholarship status.
-However, once Presidential Scholarship status is lost, it cannot be restored.
+It is the responsibility of the student to provide the Financial Aid Office a copy of their summer grades prior to the start of the fall semester in order to reinstate eligibility for the subsequent year. - Should the student lose eligibility for the Presidential Scholarship, but still maintain eligibility for the Dean's or Director's Scholarship, the student may change academic scholarship status.
+Once Presidential Scholarship status is lost, it cannot be restored.

-- A recipient may receive up to \$3,250 per semester for the Fall and Spring semesters. - Scholarships will be awarded initially upon approval from the Enrollment Services Office and are renewable annually as long as eligibility is maintained.
+- A recipient may receive up to \$6,250 per semester for the Fall and Spring semesters. - Scholarships will be awarded initially upon approval from the Admissions Office and are renewable annually as long as eligibility is maintained.